jpralves10/java-8-Treinamento/capitulo_06.md

 list.add(new Object()); // 3
 ```

-Which line will generate a compile-time error?
+Which line will generate a compile-time error? <br>
-A. Line marked as // 1
+A. Line marked as // 1 <br>
-B. Line marked as // 2
+B. Line marked as // 2 <br>
-C. Line marked as // 3
+C. Line marked as // 3 <br>
 D. No compile-time error is generated